rocky-linux/documentation/docs/guides/security/openvpn.md

 ## Configure and start client

-OpenVPN needs to be installed on client's as well as the server to function.
-Install OpenVPN on the client if you haven't already:
+Besides the server, you need to install OpenVPN on all the clients to function.
+Install OpenVPN on the client if you have not already:

 ```bash
 sudo dnf install openvpn -y